 Legal Aid Offices Help Get Families' Lives Back on Track

-The majority of litigants facing family conflicts are women and children, mostly from socially disadvantaged backgrounds.
+The majority of litigants facing family disputes are women and children, mostly from socially disadvantaged backgrounds.
 Divorced women in particular suffer to earn the right of guardianship and alimony.
 Many of them fear the prospect of resorting to lawyers and going to courts and view it as an unpleasant and best-avoided experience and accordingly, give-up the pursuit of their rights.

 Family well-being is a priority, not only at the societal level, but at the legislative level.
 The Ministry of Justice aims to ease the burden for litigants at Family Courts through facilitating litigation procedures and establishing Legal Aid Offices to provide free legal counsel for those dealing with family courts, in order to achieve appropriate legal settlement between conflicting parties.

 - UNDP contributed to increasing legal access of the poor, especially women, through the establishment of 10 legal aid offices within family courts in 5 governorates benefiting more than 20,600 persons.

 - The Ministry of Justice and UNDP jointly agreed to extend the project with a view to: upscale the implementation of Legal Aid Offices and upgrading of Dispute Settlement Offices in at least three additional Family Courts.

 Amina is a divorced woman and mother of one daughter.
 Her husband has not been meeting his obligations.

 “I had a lot of trouble to transfer my daughter to a nearby school in order to save time and money,” says Amina.
 “Following my divorce, I moved to live in my parent’s house, 20 kilometers away from my daughter’s school.
 We had a hard time travelling back and forth on a daily basis.”